bartsonb/stowage-plan-sketcher/README.md

 # Features

 ## Placing, moving and aligning cargo
+You can create stowage plans by using the tools supplied by this application.

 ![placing, moving, aligning of cargo](/docs/gif/create-and-align.gif)

 ## Exporting as PDF
+A main feature of this application is the ability to export sketches as PDFs.
+Below is an example of such a file.

 ![pdf excerpt](/docs/images/pdf-excerpt.png)

 # Details